 By far the most popular attraction in all of Illinois is Navy Pier, which is found in downtown Chicago and features carnival games and rides as well as shops and chain restaurants.
 What’s particularly fun about Navy Pier is that a fireworks display takes place every Wednesday and Saturday from Memorial Day to Labor Day.
 That’s a lot of summer fireworks and can be viewed in many downtown locations.

 Chicago is renowned for its diversity of architecture and one way to experience this is from the observation deck in the John Hancock Building or Willis Tower (formerly Sears Tower).
 At the Willis Tower you can roll on the sky deck, a clear window floor that allows you to see straight down to the city below.
 At the John Hancock Building, there is an area where you can go outside safely and feel the intensity of the Chicago winds from such a high height.
 Both observation decks have historical information displayed and both overcharge for this experience.
 The less expensive way to enjoy this view is to go to the Signature Room restaurant and bar on the 95th floor of the John Hancock Building for a drink or just to take some pictures.

 Getting around Downtown Chicago: Rolling, Taxis, Bus System & the CTA

 Getting around using Chicago’s public transportation is pretty wheelchair friendly.
-The water taxis, unfortunately are not accessible but the regular one are.
-However, some are better than others when it comes to access, service and promptness and a few taxis are capable of transporting two wheelchair users.
+The water taxis, unfortunately, are not accessible but the regular ones are.
+However, some are better than others when it comes to access, service, and promptness and a few taxis are capable of transporting two wheelchair users.
 Read wheelchair access information on taxis in Chicago.
 There are two trains and two bus systems in Chicago that are popular ways to get around the city and suburbs.
 Read access information on Chicago’s trains and buses.